 - follow all safety regulations and procedures at all times, and follow the instructions of University and company staff with regard to safety; - adopt a professional approach to their work and study at all times, and to put in the necessary level of effort to achieve a successful outcome; - attend all timetabled classes for their programme of study, and to participate fully in the work of the class and to supplement the material given in those classes by reading appropriate texts.
-If they miss any classes they should contact the lecturer to request copies of handouts or speak to their Personal Tutor;

-- attempt tutorial questions in advance of the tutorials and use the timetabled sessions to get help with any problems they might have; - submit all fully completed assignments and technical reports on schedule and by the appropriate route.
+It is the responsibility of the learner to catch up on any missed classes using the materials provided (which may include audio or video-recorded classes) and get advice from their Personal Tutor; - attempt tutorial questions in advance of the tutorials and use the timetabled sessions to get help with any problems they might have; - submit all fully-completed assignments and technical reports on schedule and by the appropriate route.
 Late coursework is subject to penalty and coursework handed in by an inappropriate route that is discovered after the deadline is still late.
 It is a programme requirement that all coursework is submitted and failure to do so may require remedial coursework to be completed; - in any cases where they experience difficulty, apprentices are expected to discuss (in confidence) the matter with their Personal Tutor or their Work-based Mentor as soon as possible; and - if they miss any classes or work, apprentices are expected to inform their Personal Tutor as soon as possible.
 For prolonged periods (i.e., more than 3 days), this must be accompanied by a medical certificate or equivalent.